simgrid/simgrid/docs/source/Plugins.rst

   - :ref:`Host Energy <plugin_host_energy>`: models the energy dissipation of the compute units.
   - :ref:`Link Energy <plugin_link_energy>`: models the energy dissipation of the network.
   - :ref:`WiFi Energy <plugin_link_energy_wifi>`: models the energy dissipation of wifi links.
+  - :ref:`Battery <plugin_battery>`: models batteries that get discharged by the energy consumption of a given host.
+  - :ref:`Photovoltaic <plugin_photovoltaic>`: models photovoltaic panels which energy production depends on the solar irradiance.

 You can activate these plugins with the :ref:`--cfg=plugin <cfg=plugin>` command line option, for example with ``--cfg=plugin:host_energy``.
 You can get the full